clojure-emacs/clj-refactor.el/README.md

 # clj-refactor.el

-`clj-refactor` provides refactoring support for clojure projects.
+`clj-refactor` provides refactoring support for Clojure projects.

 Here's a small teaser, helping you add a missing libspec: